Shaurya-Sethi/Coeus/README.md

-# NL-2-SQL Using RAG & LLM
+# Coeus: NL-2-SQL Using RAG & LLM

 This application is a Streamlit-based tool that utilizes NLP and Neo4j to generate SQL queries dynamically.
 It fetches the schema from a Neo4j database, processes user queries using Sentence Transformers, and generates SQL queries via the ArliAI API.

+## Directory Overview

+- `e-commerce/` – Sample SQL schema and Cypher scripts for an e-commerce database.
+These files can be imported into Neo4j or a SQL engine to experiment with the query generator.
+- `uber like/` – Cypher scripts describing a ride‑sharing schema similar to an Uber application.
+Useful for testing with a different domain.

 ## Features
 - **Fetch Schema from Neo4j**: Extracts table and column descriptions along with relationships.